 None of this in emerging countries

-Besides, most loans that require real estate as collateral, as well as other transactions based on the ability to offer solid guarantees to lenders or business partners, are off-limits to most property owners, for the simple reason that most people do not “legally” own what they have.
+Given all this, most loans that require real estate as collateral, as well as other transactions based on the ability to offer solid guarantees to lenders or business partners, are off-limits to most property “owners”, for the simple reason that most people do not “legally” own what they have.

 Squatters have no rights

 Let me explain.
 The “owners” do occupy and use property, a building for instance.
 May be they built it themselves.
 But they have no legal title to the land on which the building sits, or to the building itself.
 In most instances they are squatters who built something illegally.
 Therefore, since they did all this outside any prescribed law, they cannot use the wealth they do have and control –however modest this may be– as collateral that would be accepted by banks in order to get a loan.
 De Soto correctly calls these assets “dead capital’.

 Now, how important is all this? very important.
 Indeed, we all know that commercial credit is the yeast of all modern capitalist economies.
 It is really hard to think of economic growth without the lubricant and fertilizing power of commercial loans.